Pole-to-Pole RTW, Robert DeLaurentis

 Hawaiian airlines: "Good luck to you Sir."

-I appreciate their effort to relay messages.
-I started to work out plan "B" details as I flew on in the darkness.
+I appreciate their effort to relay messages and started to work out plan "B" details as I flew on in the darkness.

 100 nm south-west of Christmas Island: